eamoses/tiny-desk/README.md

 ## My Motivation

-They do make available an archive which organizes concerts by year and month, but if you want to search by artist you have to use [NPR's main search](https://www.npr.org/search) which also searches news articles and things unrelated to Tiny Desk.
+NPR made available an archive which organizes concerts by year and month, but if you want to search by artist you have to use [NPR's main search](https://www.npr.org/search) which also searches news articles and things unrelated to Tiny Desk.

 I hope you like my creation!
 There's always room for improvements.
 If you'd like to add a suggestion, my email is e.a.moses@gmail.com